 Types of IT Jobs

-If technology excites you and you’d like to work in a fast-paced environment, information technology (IT) is probably a good major for you.
+If technology excites you and you’d like to work in a fast-paced environment, information technology (IT) may be a good major for you.

-"Everything that you touch, everything that you wear, everything that you interact with, anything that you order online, it’s all IT,” Ben Steinbach, a career outreach specialist at Southern New Hampshire University (SNHU) said.
+“Everything that you touch, everything that you wear, everything that you interact with, anything that you order online, it’s all IT,” said Ben Steinbach, a career advisor at Southern New Hampshire University (SNHU).

 What is Information Technology and What Does it Do?